Raining Stones

 Raining Stones is a 1993 film directed by Ken Loach and starring Bruce Jones, Julie Brown, Ricky Tomlinson, Tom Hickey and Gemma Phoenix.
-It tells the story of a man who cannot afford to buy his daughter a First Communion dress, and makes disastrous choices in trying to raise the money.
+Written by Jim Allen, it tells the story of a man who cannot afford to buy his daughter a First Communion dress, and makes disastrous choices in trying to raise the money.
 The film won the Jury Prize at the 1993 Cannes Film Festival.

 Plot

-England is in the midst of a depression with crushing unemployment.
-Bob and his best friend Tommy engage in all manner of schemes to make money, including stealing sheep to sell to local butchers, tearing up sod from government buildings to re-sell, and cleaning out bathroom pipes.
-Bob's wife Anne tries to help, but doesn't have marketable skills (having been let go from a seamstress factory for not knowing how to sew).
-Despite their best efforts, they are unable to make any job stick or get ahead of their debt.
-Despite their tenuous financial condition, Bob plans to buy a brand new outfit for his daughter Coleen's First Communion, even though doing so is prohibitively costly.
+England is in an economic recession with crushing unemployment.
+Bob and his best friend Tommy try all sorts of schemes to make money including stealing sheep to sell to local butchers, tearing up turf from government buildings to re-sell and cleaning out bathroom pipes.
+Bob's wife Anne tries to help but lacks marketable skills (she is let go by a seamstress factory for not knowing how to sew).
+Despite their best efforts, both men cannot make any job stick or reduce their debts.
+Despite his family's tenuous financial condition, Bob plans to buy a new outfit for his daughter Coleen's First Communion, though this is prohibitively costly.

-Eventually, Bob secretly gets a loan so he can afford Coleen's outfit and party.
-He's unable to pay it back, so the lender sells the debt to a vicious local loan shark, who forces his way into the house while Bob is out, steals Anne's jewelry, and makes numerous threats that he will injure Coleen if he's not paid soon.
+Eventually, Bob secretly gets a loan to pay for Coleen's outfit and party.
+He cannot repay the money, so the lender sells the debt to a vicious loan shark, who forces his way into Bob's house while Bob is out, steals Anne's jewelry and makes numerous threats that he will injure Coleen if he's not paid soon.
 When Bob gets home, he's outraged at the trauma the loan shark inflicted on his family.
-He confronts the loan shark in a parking garage outside of a bar.
-The pair get into a fight and the loan shark beats Bob up and threatens to do even worse.
-However, as the loan shark begins driving off, Bob smashes his windshield with a wrench.
-This causes the drunken loan shark to lose control of the vehicle and smash into a column, killing the loan shark.
-Bob grabs the notebook containing all delinquent accounts from the loan shark's pocket, and flees into the night.
+He confronts the loan shark at a parking garage outside of a bar.
+The loan shark beats up Bob and threatens to do even worse.
+However, as the loan shark begins driving off, Bob smashes his windscreen with a wrench and causes the car to lose control and smash into a column, killing the loan shark.
+Bob grabs the notebook with all delinquent accounts from the loan shark's pocket and flees.

-Bob runs to the local church, where he tells the priest what happened and vows to turn himself into the police.
-The kindhearted Priest tells Bob not to turn himself in, noting that Bob didn't kill the loan shark himself and, indeed, many neighborhood folks will now be relieved.
-He commands Bob to pray for the loan shark's rotten soul, and burns the account book.
+Bob runs to a nearby church, where he tells the priest what happened and vows to turn himself in to police.
+The kindhearted priest tells Bob not to turn himself in, noting that Bob didn't kill the loan shark and that many neighbourhood folks are now relieved.
+He tells Bob to pray for the loan shark's rotten soul and burns the ledger.

 The next day, Bob attends Communion as Coleen is adorable in her new outfit.
-Despite it being a wonderful day, Bob is shown being withdrawn and nervous, still feeling guilty about what he's done.
+Despite the occasion, he appears withdrawn and nervous, still feeling guilty about what he's done.